October Health – 2025 Report

 -

-- Individuals dealing with trauma stress are encouraged to seek professional support such as therapy or group counseling.
+- Encourage trauma survivors to seek professional help, such as therapy or counseling.

 Impact on the Zimbabwe Economy